GESIS-Methods-Hub/guidelines-for-methods/method-README-template.md

 Dependencies are listed in requirements.txt and can be installed via pip install -r requirements.txt to ensure the tool functions correctly.

-## Hardware Requirements (Optional)
-- The hardware requirements may be needed in specific cases when a method is known to require more memory/compute power.
-- The method need to be executed on a specific architecture (GPUs, Hadoop cluster etc.)
-- *Remove this section if it doesn't apply to your method otherwise remove the (optional) from the title*

-## Input Data
-- The input data has to be a Digital Behavioral Data (DBD) Dataset
+## Digital Behavioral Data Applicability (Optional)
-- You can provide link to a public DBD dataset.
-GESIS DBD datasets (https://www.gesis.org/en/institute/digital-behavioral-data)
+- Provide link to a public DBD dataset e.g., GESIS DBD datasets (https://www.gesis.org/en/institute/digital-behavioral-data)

-## Sample Input and Output Data
+## Input Specification
-- Show how the input data looks like through few sample instances
+### User Query (if applicable):
+This refers to the information the user provides to personalize or refine the process (e.g., a query for semantic search or a seed topic for topic modeling).
+Example: "User inputs a search query to identify similar social media posts."
+### Input Dataset/Corpus:
+This refers to the dataset or text corpus the method operates on.
+Example: "The method processes a collection of social media posts in JSON format."

+### Output Description
-- Providing a sample output on the sample input to help cross check
+Providing a sample output on the sample input to help cross check.
-- *The sample input and output should be meaningful values to demonstrate the use of the method on a smaller scale*
+Example: "The output is a ranked list of posts saved in a JSON file, including the similarity score for each match."
+For methods without ranked results, describe what the user can expect.
+Example: "The output consists of topic distributions and representative words for each topic."

 ## How to Use
 - Providing HowTos on the method for different types of usages
 - Describe how the method should be used, including installation, configuration, and any specific instructions for users.
 - *Following these steps should be sufficient to execute the method for sample input.
 Any one with non-technical background should be able to follow these steps.*

+## Hardware Requirements (Optional)
+- The hardware requirements may be needed in specific cases when a method is known to require more memory/compute power.
+- The method need to be executed on a specific architecture (GPUs, Hadoop cluster etc.)
+- *Remove this section if it doesn't apply to your method otherwise remove the (optional) from the title*

 ## Contact Details
 - Provide contact information, such as your email or other means for users or contributors to reach out with questions or feedback.